Counter Gin

 Tasting Notes

-The nose of Counter Gin is floral and herbal.
-Orange, tarragon, rosemary and lavender notes shine out.
-The notes are bright and fresh, each easy to pick out on its own; however, the nose is a little restrained and not overwhelming.
+Aroma: Orange, tarragon, rosemary and lavender notes shine out.
+The notes are bright and fresh, each easy to pick out on its own.
 There’s a low vegetal note present as well, calling to mind hints of tarragon and cucumber.

 In a more traditional cocktail such as the Tom Collins, we found the lemon a nice compliment to the high orange notes.
 The herbs continued to come through, but I’m not sure they worked as well with the lemon here.